Sanim1195/Banking-Application/README.md

 Banking Application using JAVA

-The application has as GUI where users can use the application using Scene Builder and is connected with a SQL database The application can erform basic operations like signing up and logging in Deposit, Withdraw and transfer money
+The application has as GUI where users can use the application using Scene Builder and is connected with a SQL database The application can perform basic operations like signing up and logging in Deposit, Withdraw and transfer money